MinecraftForge/Documentation/docs/resources/server/recipes/incode.md

 The default implementation takes in an input ingredient, a catalyst ingredient, and a stack output for a standard implementation.
 Additionally, an `IBrewingRecipe` instance can be supplied instead to do the transformations.

-!!! note
-    There is no wrapper for adding additional potion containers or potion mixes similar to vanilla.
-A new `IBrewingRecipe` implementation will need to be added to replicate this behavior.

 ### IBrewingRecipe

 `IBrewingRecipe` is a pseudo-[`Recipe`][recipe] interface that checks whether the input and catalyst is valid and provides the associated output if so.
 This is provided through `#isInput`, `#isIngredient`, and `#getOutput` respectively.
 The output method has access to the input and catalyst stacks to construct the result.

 !!! important
     When copying data between `ItemStack`s or `CompoundTag`s, make sure to use their respective `#copy` methods to create unique instances.

+There is no wrapper for adding additional potion containers or potion mixes similar to vanilla.
+A new `IBrewingRecipe` implementation will need to be added to replicate this behavior.

 Anvil Recipes
 -------------